 Thus, China would almost certainly come to Russia’s aid.
 At a minimum it could easily provide a market and overland conduit for Russian grain and other exports.
 The remarkable development of the Belt and Road Initiative (BRI) – railroads, internal cargo handling “ports” like Khorgos on the China-Kazakhstan border, pipelines, fiberoptic cables, electrical power grids, etc.- make terrestrial commerce on a continental scale increasingly easy.
 Obviously China could be an overland supplier of needed goods and raw materials.
 (Iran might play similar roles through the Caspian.)
 Supplying Russia military equipment and advanced military technologies are well within China’s capabilities.

-More generally, analysis is likely to show that embargo/E2 has substantial potential to augment deterrence of war with Russia, help manage a crisis that threatens a Baltic state, and improve the chances that a war could be terminated on satisfactory terms.
-In addition, E2 exploits heretofore underused Western sea power – for example the British and French carriers—freeing the US Navy for other tasks.
+More generally, analysis is likely to show that blockade/BE has substantial potential to augment deterrence of war with Russia, help manage a crisis that threatens Baltic states and others, and improve the chances that a war could be terminated on satisfactory terms.
+In addition, BE exploits heretofore underused Western sea power – for example the British and French carriers—freeing the US Navy for other tasks.